 When you request a copy of your credit report, you’ll see your financial history listed out over several pages (or more or less, depending on how much history you actually have).
 However, you won’t get your actual credit score when you order your report.

-Lenders look at both pieces of information to determine your loan offer, so it’s important to know where you stand in terms of both your credit report and credit score.
+Lenders look at both pieces of information to determine your loan offer, so it’s essential to know where you stand in terms of both your credit report and credit score.
 So how can you get your credit score?

-Lots of websites offer free scores, although they are known as educational credit scores, or even “FAKOs,” because they’re not your actual FICO score.
-When it comes time to apply for a loan, you might be surprised to see a wide discrepancy between your free educational score and your FICO score.
+Lots of websites offer free credit scores, although they are known as educational credit scores, or even “FAKOs,” because they’re not your actual FICO score.
+When it comes time to apply for a loan, you might be surprised to see a wide discrepancy between your free educational credit score and your FICO score.

 To find out your real FICO, you can purchase it from the company’s website.
-You can also sign up for a credit monitoring service if you expect to work on your credit score over time and want to view your progress on a regular basis.
+You can also sign up for a credit monitoring service if you expect to work on your credit over time and want to view your progress on a regular basis.
 Just be sure to select a company that does indeed use the real FICO.

 You can also check to see if you’re eligible to receive free credit score updates from one of your existing credit cards.
 Many companies now give this service away as a cardholder benefit.
 Check out this comprehensive listing of credit cards offering free credit scores and see if yours makes the list.